 Ecstasy is considered a Schedule I drug.
 A Schedule I controlled substance is defined as a substance that 1) has a high potential for abuse; and 2) has no currently accepted medical use in treatment in the U.S. or lacks accepted safety for use in treatment under medical supervision.
 See 720 ILCS 570/203.
 Generally, all recreational drugs, like Ecstasy, fall under Schedule I because they have no accepted medical use.

 Possible penalties for possession of ecstasy will depend upon the quantity of the drug seized.
 The following is a breakdown of penalties per drug quantity:

-Illinois courts have recognized what is known as constructive possession, wherein a person will be found in possession of a controlled substance if they know of its presence and have the intent and capability to maintain control and possession of it, or have exclusive control of the area where the controlled substance is located.
+Illinois courts have recognized what is known as construction possession, wherein a person will be found in possession of a controlled substance if they know of its presence and have the intent and capability to maintain control and possession of it, or have exclusive control of the area where the controlled substance in located.

 The issue of possession is not always clear cut.
 Complexity arises in some MDMA possession cases, particularly those involving passengers in vehicles charged with the crime.
-Quite often, a passenger is charged with possession if the ecstasy is found in a common area of a vehicle.
-Experienced Chicago drug defense attorney David L. Freidberg will examine the facts of your case and uncover the strongest possible argument for your lack of possession of the MDMA.Shedding Light on Fourth Amendment Violations
+A knowledgeable drug defense attorney can examine the facts of your case and uncover the strongest possible argument for your lack of possession of the MDMA.Shedding Light on Fourth Amendment Violations

 Many MDMA possession cases hold the potential for Fourth Amendment violations.
 A skilled criminal defense attorney will scrutinize the facts of the search and seizure to uncover any police misconduct that may result in dismissal of charges.Exploring Diversion Options